 - Glass jars.
 Spas are often known for their clean, simple look – so what better way to recreate that then to use glass jars for storage on your eco-friendly bathroom counters and shelves?
 Use them to store things like bath salts, bath petals, Q-tips, and more.
 If you can find jars made from recycled glass, that's even better!

 In addition to these changes, you can make your bathroom even more eco-friendly by upgrading to low-flow toilets, shower heads, and faucets, as well as installing a tankless water heater to conserve water.
-What are you waiting for?
+For additional tips for maintaining an eco-friendly living space, check out this article from our friends at Abodo.
 Get started today – and relaxation will be yours whenever you step through your bathroom doors.